Hamaga-O/Hamaga-O/README.md

 ## Hi there 👋
+My name is Oji (some call me OJ), welcome to my github!

+### About Me

+Here's where I track my projects and contributions

 <!--
 **Hamaga-O/Hamaga-O** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.